 In connection with receiving the scholarship, recipients will be required to clerk in one of BABC’s seven offices for at least six weeks of the summer after the scholarship is awarded.
 BABC will do its best to honor the scholarship recipient’s first choice for office placement but maintains the right to make the final decision.

-The deadline for applying for the scholarships is September 15, 2014 for second-year law students.
+The deadline for applying for the scholarships is February 15, 2015 for first-year law students.
 We will begin accepting applications for first-year law students in December.

 Student interested in applying for the scholarship should submit: